CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 Before we can install CEINMS-RT, we need to get all the required files for installation.
-From the installer repo's `homepage <https://github.com/CEINMS-RT/CEINMS-RT_Installer>`_ on GitHub, click on the green ``Code`` button, and then ``Download ZIP``.
+From the installer repo's `homepage <https://github.com/CEINMS-RT/CEINMS-RT_Installer>`_ on GitHub, click on the green ``Code`` button, and then copy the clone url to the clipboard.
-Unzip the file to a location of your choice.
+Clone the repository to a location of your choice.
-In the folder called ``CEINMS-RT_Installer-master`` you will find all the dependencies required and a PowerShell script called ``installCEINMS.ps1``.
+After cloning you will find all the dependencies required and a PowerShell script called ``installCEINMS.ps1``.

 .. _Installation ref: